mattv/resume/resume.md

 --------------------

 I am seasoned technology leader with a broad professional background.
 Throughout my 20+ year career I have proven my ability to dissect and resolve complex business problems.
-I am a subscriber of continuous improvement best practices, and always look for pragmatic ways to fulfill business needs.
+I am a practitioner of continuous improvement best practices, and always look for pragmatic ways to fulfill business needs.
 I am an effective technical leader and team builder with a belief in the power of leading by example.
 I am an efficient communicator and technology evangelist capable of relating to senior leadership, technical engineers and non-technical stakeholders alike.

 Skills
 ------